-True story, before having kids I used to spend hours on the weekend just leisurely flipping through my beloved cookbook collection, coming up with fun dinner ideas for the week and doting over new and interesting recipe ideas.
+True story, before having kids I used to spend hours on the weekend just leisurely flipping through my beloved cookbook collection, coming up with fun dinner ideas for the week and discovering new and interesting recipe ideas.

 These days I’m literally cringing just recalling this memory.
 Nobody with kids has time for that, nobody.
 Even if you enjoy the task of meal planning, it still has to be done quickly and efficiently.